randell/commit-tools/README.md

 When the initial commit is run it will validate the project and fetch any missing files that it requires to run.

+## Configuration

+Alter the `pre-commit` file and change the configuration variables so they matche your project.

+- `UPSTREAM` _[default: master]_: A branch that is considered the upstream.
+This will be the branch that is used to generate the diff when determining which files to validate.

 ## Notes

 - Hooks can be skipped by adding the `--no-verify` option when committing